awaisabir/EmojiPassword/README.md

 # Emoji Password

-An Emoji password Scheme for potentially three different levels of security
+An Emoji password Scheme for potentially three different levels of security - Facebook, Email & Bank.

 Created by: @awaisabir & @TheoJA